by Andrea M. Darcy

 If the conflict in your relationship means you feeling diminished, anxious, and exhausted, then it’s a red flag that either the couple fighting is out of control, or that you have a serious problem with honest communication and conflict.
 Sometimes conflict isn’t unhealthy but triggers our unresolved past trauma.
 It becomes a question of looking not just at the relationship, but yourself.

 Worried about how much you are fighting with a partner?
 Harley Therapy connects you with highly experienced couples counsellors in central London.
 Not in London or the UK?
-Our sister booking site helps you find a therapist in the UK or a Skype therapist you can talk to from anywhere in the world.
+Our sister booking site helps you find a therapist in the UK or a online therapist you can talk to from anywhere in the world.